-15. Celebrating Rakshabandhan is the festival and it will be the full of circumstances on the way if we prohibit this festival, as it is the belief.
+15. Celebrating Rakshabandhan is the festival and it will be full of circumstances on the way if we prohibit this festival, as it is the belief.

 16. Rakshabandhan has such a power which diminish and deduct all the trouble and terrific evidence come unknowingly to as barriers are chased by the brother and sister love after tying the rope called Rakhi in brother’s hands.
-Therefore, the rush and facial expression of brother and sister are looking more glowing and charming on this day after feeding something as fruits and sweets while tying the Rakhi on brother’s hands.
+Therefore, the rush and facial expression of brother and sister are looking more glowing and charming on this day after feeding something like fruits and sweets while tying the Rakhi on brother’s hands.

-17. Rakshabandhan does not only make you the problem free but also the family happy due to coming and going home of you because you and your sister have spent the childhood in the same quadrangle and field.
+17. Rakshabandhan does not only make you the problem-free but also the family happy due to coming and going home of you because you and your sister have spent the childhood in the same quadrangle and field.
 Sister is treated and respected as the goddess and so she worshiped.

-18. Thus, it is making and trekking towards the heaven and making the sins free by taking and bowing heads in front of a sister.
-Tying the rope in right hands make s the brother more fortunate and fast to grasp the dream.
+18. Thus, it is making and trekking towards heaven and making the sins free by taking and bowing heads in front of a sister.
+Tying the rope in the right hands make s the brother more fortunate and fast to grasp the dream.

-19. It is not only the festival but also the meet of brother and sister after a long period of time that avoids the distance of staying far from the home and brother to both of them for brother and sister.
+19. It is not only the festival but also the meet of brother and sister after a long period that avoids the distance of staying far from the home and brother to both of them for brother and sister.

-20. After evaluating all the past and present action and activities perform by many brother and sister, we can only conclude that the festival of Rakshabandhan have a delightful appreciation and have held the great belief on it as it is persuaded.
+20. After evaluating all the past and present action and activities perform by many brother and sister, we can only conclude that the festival of Rakshabandhan has a delightful appreciation and have held the great belief on it as it is persuaded.

 Ways Nepal’s neighboring country India celebrate Raksha Bandhan